GuiVPW/annoying-dog-chrome-extension/README.md

 # 🐕 Annoying Dog chrome extension

 ## 🤦 What is that??
-This is an extension that replaces all the images in your Chrome with pictures and GIFs of the Toby Fox annoying dog.
+This is an extension that replaces all the images in your Chrome with pictures and GIFs of Toby Fox's Annoying Dog.

 If you don't have anything better to do, <s>like me,</s> fell free to install it in your chrome extensions.